Forrest-Z/Opti-MPPI/README.md

 A Opti-MPPI-cost-calculator： https://github.com/Robot-Nav/Opti-MPPI-cost-calculator

+This project is currently being continuously updated, and DRL may be added later.

 Readme_CN：[README_CN](README_CN.md)

 A **pure C++**, industrial-grade **Model Predictive Path Integral (MPPI)** controller for mobile robots with laser-based obstacle avoidance.
 Designed for **cross-platform portability** and **direct industrial deployment**.